Elton John: 2010–2018: The Union to Wonderful Crazy Night

-2018–present: Rocketman biopic and retirement tour
+2018–present: Farewell Yellow Brick Road Tour, biopic, and upcoming new music

-On 24 January 2018, it was announced that John was retiring from touring and would soon embark on a three-year farewell tour.
-The first concert took place in Allentown, Pennsylvania, on 8 September 2018.
+On 24 January 2018 it was announced that John was retiring from touring and would soon embark on a three-year farewell tour.
+The first concert took place in Allentown, Pennsylvania, US, on 8 September 2018.
 John cited spending time with his family as the reason for his retirement: "Ten years ago if you asked me if I would stop touring I would have said no. But we had children and that changed our lives.
 I have had an amazing life and career but my life has changed.
 My priorities are now my children and my husband and my family."
-Consisting of more than 300 concerts worldwide, the tour is expected to end in New Zealand in January 2023.
-In September 2018, John reportedly signed an agreement with Universal Music Group (UMG) to represent his new music "for the rest of his career" in addition to his work from the last 50 years.
+Consisting of more than 300 concerts worldwide, the tour ended in Stockholm, Sweden on 8 July 2023, following rescheduled shows due to the COVID-19 pandemic and health issues.
+In September 2018 John reportedly signed an agreement with Universal Music Group (UMG) to represent his new music "for the rest of his career" in addition to his work from the last 50 years.

-A biopic about John's life from his childhood to the 1980s, Rocketman, was produced by Paramount Pictures and released in May 2019.
-It was directed by Dexter Fletcher, who had also co-directed Bohemian Rhapsody, and stars Taron Egerton as John; John had previously appeared as a fictionalised version of himself alongside Egerton in the film Kingsman: The Golden Circle (2017).
+A biographical film about John's life from his childhood to the 1980s, Rocketman, was produced by Paramount Pictures and released in May 2019.
+It was directed by Dexter Fletcher, who had also co-directed the film Bohemian Rhapsody, and stars Taron Egerton as John; John had previously appeared as a fictionalised version of himself alongside Egerton in the film Kingsman: The Golden Circle (2017).
 John and Egerton performed a new song written for Rocketman, "(I'm Gonna) Love Me Again", which premiered on BBC Radio 2 in 2019.
 The song would see John win the Academy Award for Best Original Song for the second time.
-In October 2019, John released what he described as his "first and only autobiography", Me.
-The audiobook of Me was narrated by Egerton, with John reading the Prologue and Epilogue.
+In October 2019 John released what he described as his "first and only autobiography", Me.
+The audiobook of Me was narrated by Egerton, with John reading the prologue and epilogue.

-As part of his farewell tour, in June 2019, John was presented with France's highest civilian award, the Legion of Honour, by President Emmanuel Macron during a ceremony at the Élysée Palace in Paris.
-Macron called John a "melodic genius" and one of the first gay artists to give a voice to the LGBT community.
-On 16 February 2020 his first show at Mount Smart Stadium in Auckland, New Zealand was cut short.
-He had been diagnosed with walking pneumonia, and lost his voice during the show.
-He was cleared to perform the next show on 19 February.
-John played at the Western Sydney Stadium on 7 March before the remainder of the tour were postponed indefinitely on 16 March due to the COVID-19 pandemic.
-In early 2020, John played piano on Ozzy Osbourne's rock ballad "Ordinary Man", released in Osbourne's album of the same name.
-On 29 May, his duet with Lady Gaga, "Sine from Above", from her album Chromatica, was released.
+John played at the Western Sydney Stadium (Australia) on 7 March before the remainder of the tour was postponed indefinitely on 16 March due to the COVID pandemic.
+In early 2020 he played piano on Ozzy Osbourne's rock ballad "Ordinary Man", released on Osbourne's album of the same name.
+On 29 May his duet with Lady Gaga, "Sine from Above", from her album Chromatica, was released.

 John released Regimental Sgt.
 Zippo on 12 June 2021.
 Recorded as his debut album in 1968, the album was shelved in favour of 1969's Empty Sky, and released vinyl-only in 2021 for Record Store Day.